tdwg/rs.tdwg.org/process/create-vocabulary.md

 ## 3.3 Simple controlled vocabulary (establishmentMeans)

 Controlled vocabularies have an additional required property that is not found in other vocabularies: a `controlled value string`.
-The controlled value string is NOT the human readable label and it is NOT the term local name.
-It is the plain text string that spreadsheet users should provide in lieu of using the term IRI.
-It is desirable that the controlled value string not require additional disambiguation.
-To prevent accidental variation in the controlled value string caused by user errors, controlled value strings should have the following characteristics:
+The controlled value string is **not** the human readable label and it is **not** the term local name.
+It is the plain text string that spreadsheet users SHOULD provide in lieu of using the term IRI.
+It is desirable that the form of the controlled value string not create situations where additional disambiguation is necessary.
+To prevent accidental variation in the controlled value string caused by user errors, controlled value strings SHOULD have the following characteristics:

 - no spaces
 - only ASCII alphabetic letters (no diacritics, no punctuation)
 - rule-based capitalization (such as lower camelCase)
 - memorable form suitable for human users (vs. opaque random strings)

 The controlled value string may be similar to the English human-readable label, but given the criteria listed above (e.g. no spaces or punctuation), it will often not be the same.
-Vocabulary creators should think carefully how they will prevent their community from confusing the controlled value strings with the English label and the term local name.
+Vocabulary creators are advised to think carefully how they will prevent their community from confusing the controlled value strings with the English label and the term local name.

 In the example below, the local name is an opaque string and therefore unlikely to be confused with either the label or controlled value string.
 The controlled value sting is in lower camelCase.
 It is composed of words related to the label, but is unlikely to be confused with the label because the label includes spaces and punctuation.

-The type of controlled vocabulary terms should be `http://www.w3.org/2004/02/skos/core#Concept`.
+The type of controlled vocabulary terms MUST be `http://www.w3.org/2004/02/skos/core#Concept`.

 Note: the table below contains columns on the right that are not visible.
 They can be viewed using the scrollbar at the bottom of the table.
 You can also use this [link to the actual spreadsheet](example-spreadsheets/simple-cv.csv)